cennznet/api.js/docs/METHODS_EXTRINSICS.md

 ▸ **setClaim**(holder: `AccountId`, topic: `AttestationTopic`, value: `AttestationValue`)

 ▸ **setSelfClaim**(topic: `AttestationTopic`, value: `AttestationValue`)

 ___
+ <a name=cennzxSpot></a>

 ### cennzxSpot

 ▸ **addLiquidity**(asset_id: `Compact<AssetId>`, min_liquidity: `Compact<Balance>`, max_asset_amount: `Compact<Balance>`, core_amount: `Compact<Balance>`)
+-
-- **summary**:   Deposit core asset and trade asset at current ratio to mint liquidity  Returns amount of liquidity minted.   `origin`  `asset_id` - The trade asset ID  `min_liquidity` - The minimum liquidity to add  `asset_amount` - Amount of trade asset to add  `core_amount` - Amount of core asset to add
+ Deposit core asset and trade asset at current ratio to mint liquidity

+ Returns amount of liquidity minted.

+ `origin`

+ `asset_id` - The trade asset ID

+ `min_liquidity` - The minimum liquidity to add

+ `asset_amount` - Amount of trade asset to add

+ `core_amount` - Amount of core asset to add

 ▸ **assetSwapInput**(recipient: `Option<AccountId>`, asset_sold: `Compact<AssetId>`, asset_bought: `Compact<AssetId>`, sell_amount: `Compact<Balance>`, min_asset_sale: `Compact<Balance>`)
+-
-- **summary**:   Convert asset1 to asset2  Seller specifies exact input (asset 1) and minimum output (asset 2)  `recipient` - Account to receive asset_bought, defaults to origin if None  `asset_sold` - asset ID 1 to sell  `asset_bought` - asset ID 2 to buy  `sell_amount` - The amount of asset '1' to sell  `min_asset_sale` - Minimum trade asset '2' to receive from sale
+ Convert asset1 to asset2

+ Seller specifies exact input (asset 1) and minimum output (asset 2)

+ `recipient` - Account to receive asset_bought, defaults to origin if None

+ `asset_sold` - asset ID 1 to sell

+ `asset_bought` - asset ID 2 to buy

+ `sell_amount` - The amount of asset '1' to sell

+ `min_asset_sale` - Minimum trade asset '2' to receive from sale

 ▸ **assetSwapOutput**(recipient: `Option<AccountId>`, asset_sold: `Compact<AssetId>`, asset_bought: `Compact<AssetId>`, buy_amount: `Compact<Balance>`, max_asset_sale: `Compact<Balance>`)
+-
+ Convert asset1 to asset2.
+User specifies maximum

+ input and exact output.

+  origin

-- **summary**:   Convert asset1 to asset2.
-User specifies maximum  input and exact output.   origin  `recipient` - Account to receive asset_bought, defaults to origin if None  `asset_sold` - asset ID 1 to sell  `asset_bought` - asset ID 2 to buy  `buy_amount` - The amount of asset '2' to purchase  `max_asset_sale` - Maximum trade asset '1' to sell
+ `recipient` - Account to receive asset_bought, defaults to origin if None

+ `asset_sold` - asset ID 1 to sell

+ `asset_bought` - asset ID 2 to buy

+ `buy_amount` - The amount of asset '2' to purchase

+ `max_asset_sale` - Maximum trade asset '1' to sell

 ▸ **removeLiquidity**(asset_id: `Compact<AssetId>`, liquidity_withdrawn: `Compact<Balance>`, min_asset_withdraw: `Compact<Balance>`, min_core_withdraw: `Compact<Balance>`)
+-
-- **summary**:   Burn exchange assets to withdraw core asset and trade asset at current ratio   `asset_id` - The trade asset ID  `asset_amount` - Amount of exchange asset to burn  `min_asset_withdraw` - The minimum trade asset withdrawn  `min_core_withdraw` -  The minimum core asset withdrawn
+ Burn exchange assets to withdraw core asset and trade asset at current ratio

+ `asset_id` - The trade asset ID

+ `asset_amount` - Amount of exchange asset to burn

+ `min_asset_withdraw` - The minimum trade asset withdrawn

+ `min_core_withdraw` -  The minimum core asset withdrawn

 ▸ **setFeeRate**(new_fee_rate: `FeeRate`)
+-
-- **summary**:   Set the spot exchange wide fee rate (root only)
+ Set the spot exchange wide fee rate (root only)

 ___
+ <a name=consensus></a>

 ### consensus

 ▸ **killStorage**(keys: `Vec<Key>`)
+-
-- **summary**:   Kill some items from storage.
+ Kill some items from storage.

 ▸ **noteOffline**(offline: `InherentOfflineReport`)
+-
-- **summary**:   Note that the previous block's validator missed its opportunity to propose a block.
+ Note that the previous block's validator missed its opportunity to propose a block.

 ▸ **remark**(_remark: `Bytes`)
+-
-- **summary**:   Make some on-chain remark.
+ Make some on-chain remark.

 ▸ **reportMisbehavior**(_report: `Bytes`)
+-
-- **summary**:   Report some misbehavior.
+ Report some misbehavior.

 ▸ **setCode**(new: `Bytes`)
+-
-- **summary**:   Set the new code.
+ Set the new code.

 ▸ **setHeapPages**(pages: `u64`)
+-
-- **summary**:   Set the number of pages in the WebAssembly environment's heap.
+ Set the number of pages in the WebAssembly environment's heap.

 ▸ **setStorage**(items: `Vec<KeyValue>`)
+-
-- **summary**:   Set some items of storage.
+ Set some items of storage.

 ___
+ <a name=contract></a>

 ### contract

 ▸ **call**(dest: `Address`, value: `Compact<BalanceOf>`, gas_limit: `Compact<Gas>`, data: `Bytes`)
+-
-- **summary**:   Makes a call to an account, optionally transferring some balance.   * If the account is a smart-contract account, the associated code will be  executed and any value will be transferred.  * If the account is a regular account, any value will be transferred.  * If no account exists and the call value is not less than `existential_deposit`,  a regular account will be created and any value will be transferred.
+ Makes a call to an account, optionally transferring some balance.

+ * If the account is a smart-contract account, the associated code will be

+ executed and any value will be transferred.

+ * If the account is a regular account, any value will be transferred.

+ * If no account exists and the call value is not less than `existential_deposit`,

+ a regular account will be created and any value will be transferred.

 ▸ **create**(endowment: `Compact<BalanceOf>`, gas_limit: `Compact<Gas>`, code_hash: `CodeHash`, data: `Bytes`)
+-
-- **summary**:   Creates a new contract from the `codehash` generated by `put_code`, optionally transferring some balance.
-Creation is executed as follows:   - The destination address is computed based on the sender and hash of the code.  - The smart-contract account is created at the computed address.  - The `ctor_code` is executed in the context of the newly-created account.
-Buffer returned    after the execution is saved as the `code` of the account.
-That code will be invoked    upon any call received by this account.  - The contract is initialized.
+ Creates a new contract from the `codehash` generated by `put_code`, optionally transferring some balance.

+ Creation is executed as follows:

+ - The destination address is computed based on the sender and hash of the code.

+ - The smart-contract account is created at the computed address.

+ - The `ctor_code` is executed in the context of the newly-created account.
+Buffer returned

+   after the execution is saved as the `code` of the account.
+That code will be invoked

+   upon any call received by this account.

+ - The contract is initialized.

 ▸ **putCode**(gas_limit: `Compact<Gas>`, code: `Bytes`)
+-
-- **summary**:   Stores the given binary Wasm code into the chain's storage and returns its `codehash`.
+ Stores the given binary Wasm code into the chain's storage and returns its `codehash`.

  You can instantiate contracts only with stored code.

 ▸ **updateSchedule**(schedule: `Schedule`)
+-
-- **summary**:   Updates the schedule for metering contracts.
+ Updates the schedule for metering contracts.

  The schedule must have a greater version than the stored schedule.

 ___
+ <a name=council></a>

 ### council

 ▸ **presentWinner**(candidate: `Address`, total: `Compact<BalanceOf>`, index: `Compact<VoteIndex>`)
+-
-- **summary**:   Claim that `signed` is one of the top Self::carry_count() + current_vote().1 candidates.
-Only works if the `block_number >= current_vote().0` and `< current_vote().0 + presentation_duration()``  `signed` should have at least
+ Claim that `signed` is one of the top Self::carry_count() + current_vote().1 candidates.

+ Only works if the `block_number >= current_vote().0` and `< current_vote().0 + presentation_duration()``

+ `signed` should have at least

 ▸ **proxySetApprovals**(votes: `Vec<bool>`, index: `Compact<VoteIndex>`)
+-
-- **summary**:   Set candidate approvals from a proxy.
-Approval slots stay valid as long as candidates in those slots  are registered.
+ Set candidate approvals from a proxy.
+Approval slots stay valid as long as candidates in those slots

+ are registered.

 ▸ **reapInactiveVoter**(reporter_index: `Compact<u32>`, who: `Address`, who_index: `Compact<u32>`, assumed_vote_index: `Compact<VoteIndex>`)
+-
-- **summary**:   Remove a voter.
-For it not to be a bond-consuming no-op, all approved candidate indices  must now be either unregistered or registered to a candidate that registered the slot after  the voter gave their last approval set.
+ Remove a voter.
+For it not to be a bond-consuming no-op, all approved candidate indices

+ must now be either unregistered or registered to a candidate that registered the slot after

+ the voter gave their last approval set.

  May be called by anyone.
 Returns the voter deposit to `signed`.

 ▸ **removeMember**(who: `Address`)
+-
-- **summary**:   Remove a particular member.
-A tally will happen instantly (if not already in a presentation  period) to fill the seat if removal means that the desired members are not met.
+ Remove a particular member.
+A tally will happen instantly (if not already in a presentation

+ period) to fill the seat if removal means that the desired members are not met.

  This is effective immediately.

 ▸ **retractVoter**(index: `Compact<u32>`)
+-
-- **summary**:   Remove a voter.
+ Remove a voter.
 All votes are cancelled and the voter deposit is returned.

 ▸ **setApprovals**(votes: `Vec<bool>`, index: `Compact<VoteIndex>`)
+-
-- **summary**:   Set candidate approvals.
-Approval slots stay valid as long as candidates in those slots  are registered.
+ Set candidate approvals.
+Approval slots stay valid as long as candidates in those slots

+ are registered.

 ▸ **setDesiredSeats**(count: `Compact<u32>`)
+-
-- **summary**:   Set the desired member count; if lower than the current count, then seats will not be up  election when they expire.
-If more, then a new vote will be started if one is not already  in progress.
+ Set the desired member count; if lower than the current count, then seats will not be up

+ election when they expire.
+If more, then a new vote will be started if one is not already

+ in progress.

 ▸ **setPresentationDuration**(count: `Compact<BlockNumber>`)
+-
-- **summary**:   Set the presentation duration.
-If there is currently a vote being presented for, will  invoke `finalize_vote`.
+ Set the presentation duration.
+If there is currently a vote being presented for, will

+ invoke `finalize_vote`.

 ▸ **setTermDuration**(count: `Compact<BlockNumber>`)
+-
-- **summary**:   Set the presentation duration.
-If there is current a vote being presented for, will  invoke `finalize_vote`.
+ Set the presentation duration.
+If there is current a vote being presented for, will

+ invoke `finalize_vote`.

 ▸ **submitCandidacy**(slot: `Compact<u32>`)
+-
-- **summary**:   Submit oneself for candidacy.
+ Submit oneself for candidacy.

  Account must have enough transferrable funds in it to pay the bond.

 ___
+ <a name=councilMotions></a>

 ### councilMotions

 ▸ **propose**(threshold: `Compact<u32>`, proposal: `Proposal`)

 ▸ **vote**(proposal: `Hash`, index: `Compact<ProposalIndex>`, approve: `bool`)

 ___
+ <a name=councilVoting></a>

 ### councilVoting